-From utility to tourist attraction, Colorado’s railroad system has seen its share of twists and turns and ups and downs.
-Today you can tour the same historic routes and remote mountainsides that helped fuel Colorado’s growth.
 Colorado’s scenic train rides are some of the best in the country.
+From utility to tourist attraction, the state’s railroad system has seen its share of twists and turns and ups and downs since its inception.
+Today you can tour the same historic routes and remote mountainsides that helped fuel the state’s growth.

-Since the first tracks were laid in the 1860s, Colorado railroads, once used as the main means of transportation, are now relics of the past that locals and tourists alike can experience with today’s modern amenities.
-Hop aboard and discover these train rides of the Rocky Mountains.
+Since the first tracks were laid in the 1860s, railroads that were once used as the main form of transportation are now relics of the past.
+Hop aboard and discover these train rides all around the Centennial State.
 Experience a bit of Colorado’s railroad history and how it’s transformed to fit the needs of today’s society.

 Here are the best train rides in Colorado, in no particular order:

 1. Georgetown Loop Railroad and Mining Park

 Originally completed in 1884, the Georgetown Loop Railroad was used to transport people from one mountain mining town to the next.
-Passengers now can ride the route between Georgetown and Silver Plume to experience the entire loop.
-Ride the train in coach or go fancy in their parlor car.
+Passengers can now ride the route between Georgetown and Silver Plume to experience the entire scenic area.
+Enjoy the train in coach class or go fancy in their parlor car.

-Or ride in the ultimate VIP section, the Presidential/Waldorf Car, where guests have a dedicated attendant and offer special holiday drinks and snacks (only available during November and December months).
-Choose from annual special events such as the Santa’s Lighted Forest, Haunted Mine Adventure, Pumpkin Fest, and more.
+Alternatively, ride in the ultimate VIP section known as the Presidential/Waldorf Car.
+Passengers will have a dedicated attendant and their choice of special holiday drinks and snacks (only available during November and December months).
+Choose from special events during this timeframe such as Santa’s Lighted Forest, Haunted Mine Adventure, Pumpkin Fest, and more.

 2. Royal Gorge Route Railroad

 The two-hour ride aboard the Royal Gorge Route Railroad offers beautiful views and delicious food.
-Choose your level of class and comfort from their Coach Class up to their Vista Dome Class, which offers the most breathtaking views of the Royal Gorge and the Arkansas River.
-They also offer several themed rides from Oktoberfest to their Santa Express train rides.
+Choose your level of class and comfort ranging from their Coach Class up to the Vista Dome Class, which offers the most breathtaking views of the Royal Gorge and the Arkansas River.
+They also offer several themed rides such as Oktoberfest and Santa Express experiences.

 Start and endpoint: Cañon City